Skip to main content

 • “Atmosphere: the sound design, music, and overall presentation are fantastic.”

-• “The stories on the two existing campaigns are exactly what you'd expect from a generic fantasy game, and the music is very repetitive and bland.”
+• “The stories on the 2 existing campaigns are exactly what you'd expect from a generic fantasy game, and the music is very repetitive and bland.”

-• “Overall the game was fun, but lacked content and variety; character progression didn't feel as meaningful as it should in a game based on D&D. The story and music were bland, and the settings weren't too interesting either.”
+• “Overall the game was fun, but lacked content and variety, character progression didn't feel as meaningful as it should in a game based in D&D, the story and music were bland and the settings weren't too interesting either.”

 • replayability

-• “But this sequel/expansion is shaping up to be a solid improvement, already launching with more content and complexity than Demeo had even after DLC, and more replayability with procedurally-generated dungeon levels.”
+• “This sequel/expansion is a solid improvement, launching with more content, complexity, and greater replayability thanks to procedurally-generated dungeon levels.”

 • “Can't really say if the initial content is long enough to keep me playing for long, considering that the replayability is not that high (campaign maps are static in every way), even though the dungeons can bring that element to some extent.”